What you need to know: download the HSE document

 The management of Health and Safety in Social Sciences and International Studies

-The College Registrar, Heads of Discipline and their appointed deputies within SSIS are responsible for implementing the requirements of all relevant safety standards within their teams.
-All are actively encouraged to attend the ILM level 3 Health, Safety and Environment course to ensure they are fully conversant with the legal framework for safety and their role as a leader and manager.
+The Director of College Operations, Heads of Discipline and their appointed deputies within SSIS are responsible for implementing the requirements of all relevant safety standards within their teams.
+All are actively encouraged to attend the Health, Safety and Environment course to ensure they are fully conversant with the legal framework for safety and their role as a leader and manager.
+Find training.

 A guide to the key College safety policies.